mix-blockchain/mix-docs/problem.rst

 * shadowbanning
 * 30/7-day bans

-A good example of this is what happened on r/Bitcoin: https://medium.com/@johnblocke/a-brief-and-incomplete-history-of-censorship-in-r-bitcoin-c85a290fe43
+A good example of this is `what happened on r/Bitcoin <https://medium.com/@johnblocke/a-brief-and-incomplete-history-of-censorship-in-r-bitcoin-c85a290fe43>`_:

 Lack of history
 ---------------